ixudra/imageable/README.md

 ```

-Finally, the package also provides several base views that can be used:
+Finally, the package also provides several views that can be used:

  - `data.blade.php` which includes a Twitter Bootstrap implementation that will allow you to show the image on a page
  - `fields.blade.php` which includes a Twitter Bootstrap implementation that can be included in forms to create and/or modify the image information